Click on the link below and enter your individual NPI to determine if you are eligible to report MIPS.

 - Certified registered nurse anesthetists

-- Clinicians who have billed more than $30,000 in Medicare Part B allowable charges and have more than 100 Part B-enrolled Medicare beneficiaries
+- Clinicians who have billed more than $90,000 in Medicare Part B allowable charges, have more than 200 Part B-enrolled Medicare beneficiaries and provide more than 200 covered professional services to Part B patients

 Clinicians who aren't included in MIPS

-If you're exempt from MIPS in 2017, you won't need to do anything else for MIPS this year.
-For 2017 (Performance Year 1), these clinicians will be exempt from MIPS:
+If you're exempt from MIPS in 2023, you do not need to report MIPS to avoid the automatic -9% penalty.
+For 2023, the following clinicians will be exempt from MIPS:

 - Clinicians who participate in an Advanced APM and are either a Qualifying APM Participant (QP) or Partial QP